Young Investigators

 Pilot studies or preliminary studies which are part of a major study or which will lead to a major project are of particular interest.
 Small stand-alone projects will also be considered.

-Based on a recent American Association of Equine Practitioners survey, areas of research interest include:
+Based on a recent American Association of Equine Practitioners (AAEP) survey, areas of research interest include:

 - Colic